BKMbigo/MLKit_Sample/README.md

 ## Libraries Used
 * Jetpack Compose
 * [Google ML Kit](https://developers.google.com/ml-kit)
-*

 ## Future Plans
-* Redesign Translation screen to support history
-  * Add support for translating a block of text to multiple languages
 * Provide Implementations of actions present in the UI
   * Copy Content
   * Share Content